 Integrating trueseal-sync

-This guide is the mental model for integrating trueseal-sync into an application — what you wire, what you listen to, what you decide.
-It is intentionally SDK-agnostic: every SDK exposes the same shape, but adapts the names to its language.
+This guide is the mental model for wiring trueseal-sync into an application: what you set up, what you listen to, what you decide.
+It’s intentionally SDK-agnostic — every SDK exposes the same shape, the names just shift to fit each language.

-Code references use a generic camelCase convention (session.publish(), onMemberJoined).
-Each SDK adapts these to its language’s idioms — see the SDK reference for exact signatures.
+Code references use generic camelCase (session.publish(), onMemberJoined).
+Each SDK adapts these to its own idioms — check the SDK reference for exact signatures.

 TL;DR

-• A session is the long-lived object.
-Init once at app start, keep for app lifetime.
+- A session is the long-lived object.
+Initialise once at app start, keep it around for the lifetime of the app.

-• Streams come out, calls go in.
-Listen to connection state, members, blobs, pairing requests; call publish, removeMember, destroyGroup.
+- Streams come out, calls go in.
+Listen to connection state, members, blobs, pairing requests.
+Call

-• Pairing is a three-step dance.
-Generate a token, share out-of-band, accept the request.
+publish,removeMember,destroyGroup. - Pairing is a three-step dance.
+Generate a token, share it out-of-band, accept the request.

-• trueseal guarantees delivery and ordering.
-It does not resolve conflicts, backfill history, or model identity — those are yours.
+- trueseal guarantees delivery and ordering.
+It doesn’t resolve conflicts, backfill history, or model identity — those are yours.

 trueseal-sync gives you:

-• Encrypted delivery of arbitrary binary blobs to all group members via the relay.
+- Encrypted delivery of arbitrary binary blobs to every group member via the relay.

-• A pairing ceremony to add devices to a group.
+- A pairing ceremony for adding devices to a group.

-• Outbox replay — messages sent while offline are delivered when the relay reconnects.
+- Outbox replay — messages sent while offline get delivered once the relay reconnects.

 It does not give you:

-• Message history (the relay is a delivery buffer, not a log).
+- Message history (the relay is a buffer, not a log).

-• Multi-group management in one session — see Multiple groups.
+- Multi-group management in a single session — see Multiple groups.

-• Conflict resolution, payload ordering beyond FIFO per sender, or deduplication of self-echoes.
+- Conflict resolution, payload ordering beyond FIFO per sender, or deduplication of your own echoes.

-The shape of an integration: construct a session → listen to its event streams → call methods on it → handle terminal events.
+Shape of an integration: construct a session → listen to its event streams → call methods on it → handle the terminal events.

 Every session has a permanent identity, generated locally on first run and persisted to disk.
 It survives restarts.
-It is destroyed only by destroyGroup() or by deleting the storage directory.
-For the protocol-level model, see Device Identity.
+The only ways to destroy it are calling destroyGroup() or deleting the storage directory.
+For the protocol-level picture, see Device Identity.

-Do not re-derive the name or ID in your app — use what the SDK exposes so all clients stay in sync.
+Don’t try to re-derive the name or ID in your app.
+Use what the SDK exposes so every client agrees on the same value.

 The SDK takes two values at construction time: a relay URL and the relay’s public key (32 bytes).
-Get both from whoever runs the relay — yourself, a friend, or the public hosted relay.
+Both come from whoever runs the relay — yourself, a friend, or the public hosted relay.

 The public key is a build-time constant.
-Bake it into your client; do not make it user-configurable.
-The Noise XX handshake verifies you are talking to the correct relay before any data is exchanged.
+Bake it in.
+Don’t make it user-configurable.
+The Noise XX handshake uses it to verify you’re talking to the right relay before any data moves.

-Relay offline is a no-op.
-If the relay is unreachable at launch or drops mid-session, the SDK queues outbound messages in the local outbox and reconnects automatically.
-Write no reconnect logic.
-Show a connection indicator and do nothing else.
+Relay being offline is a no-op for you.
+If the relay is unreachable at launch or drops mid-session, the SDK queues outbound messages in the local outbox and reconnects on its own.
+Don’t write any reconnect logic.
+Show a connection indicator and otherwise do nothing.

 For the operator-side view — deploying a relay, generating its keypair, configuring TTL — see Deploying.